joshaber/Few.swift/README.md

 [UIs are big, messy, mutable, stateful bags of sadness.](http://joshaber.github.io/2015/01/30/why-react-native-matters/)

 Few.swift lets us express UIs as stateless, composable, immutable-ish values of their state.
-When their state changes, Few.swift calls a designated render function and intelligently applies any changes.
+When their state changes, Few.swift calls a function to render the UI for that state, and then intelligently applies any changes.

-The state is the necessary complexity of the view.
+To put it another way, the state is the necessary complexity of the app.
 The view is a mapping from state to its representation.

 ## Example